 - Call your neighbors.
 Ask if their power is also off and ask if they have reported it yet.
 Please do not take for granted that the outage has been reported.

 - Call McLeod Cooperative Power to report your outage.
-Please be prepared to give your name, address, location number and telephone number for the account without power.
+Be prepared to give your name, address, and telephone number for the account without power.

 Want to know the process of restoring your power?